-Click on image below to submit comments on the Energy section of the draft 2021 Ohio University Sustainability & Climate Action Plan
+Below is the Energy section of the draft 2021 Ohio University Sustainability & Climate Action Plan.
+Click on the image to view a document with clickable hyperlinks.

 Ohio University is on the US EPA Green Power Partnership Top 30 College & University list for our purchase of renewable energy certificates (RECs) for 50% of electricity used on all campuses.